quirijndubois/Qkeep/readme.md

 # Qkeep
 A simple django notes website to replace google keep.
 Fuck google.
 We don't need their tracking, selling our data, and all the other shady shit they do.
 We just need a simple, easy to use notes app.
 That's it.

 This project is a simple, easy to use notes app that you can host yourself.
-It's not meant to be a fancy app, just a simple way to keep your notes private.
+It's not meant to be a fancy app, just a simple way to keep your notes.

 ## Installation
 1. Clone the repo with `git clone https://github.com/quirijndubois/Qkeep`